 Water Stress Symptoms

 Be aware of the signs of water stress so you can remedy any problems before they permanently damage the indoor palm plant.
 The tips and margins of the leaves begin to brown when the palm isn't receiving enough water.
 Too much water is just as harmful.
-When the plant is provided with the right amount of moisture, the leaves will still naturally die and fall off the palm.
+Even when the plant is provided with the right amount of moisture, the leaves will still naturally die and fall off the palm.
 Overwatered plants, however, may begin dropping otherwise healthy fronds.
 A foul odor may also emanate from the soil as the roots begin to rot and turn mushy.

 Even indoor plants dry out more quickly during summer, especially if the palms are receiving more light and heat through the windows.
 Water more frequently to prevent rapid soil drying.
 Check the soil every other day and water when the top half-inch feels dry.
 If you move your indoor palms outside during the summer, check the soil daily.
 The hot outdoor temperatures and drying summer breezes may necessitate daily watering.